vijayanant/fossick/content/posts/patterns-and-principles.md

 is important to consider the trade-offs and benefits of each pattern before choosing the one that is best suited for your needs.

-In conclusion, the five major design principles in object-oriented programming and design patterns are essential for creating maintainable, extensible, and adaptable code.
+In conclusion, the five major design principles and design patterns are essential for creating maintainable, extensible, and adaptable code.
 By following these principles and patterns, developers can reduce the risk of introducing bugs when making changes, and make systems more modular and easier to maintain, and create code that is easier to test and reuse.